Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Irish Embassy, Kampala, Uganda (also responsible for Rwanda): +256 (0)41 7713 000.

 Taxis are available in town.
 Motorcycle taxis are a cheaper option for direct travel, but the high speeds are not for the faint of heart.
 The cheapest way to get around Kigali is by matatus, the ubiquitous minibus taxis, which stop at any point along set routes.
 Rental vehicles are available, but not recommended for first time visitors as the roads around the country are in poor condition.
 Coach companies are available from Kigali for certain locations throughout Rwanda.

-Often considered the best nature park in Rwanda, Volcanoes National Park (known locally as Parc National des Volcans) is located in northwestern Rwanda, not far from Kigali.
-A haven for the elusive and fascinating primates, the park encompasses the Virunga Mountains and is the best place in Rwanda to see mountain gorillas, golden monkeys, and other animals.
+Often considered the flagship nature reserve in Rwanda, Volcanoes National Park (known locally as Parc National des Volcans) is located in northwestern Rwanda, not far from Kigali.
+A haven for elusive and fascinating primates, the park encompasses the Virunga Mountains and is the best place in Rwanda to see mountain gorillas, golden monkeys and other animals.
 Popular trips include climbing the Karisimbi and Bisoke volcanoes, touring the lakes and caves of the park, and visiting the tomb of famous gorilla researcher Dian Fossey.
 The market town of Musanze is located at the base of the Virungas, and makes a good base from which to explore the park.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.